 Also of interest is that Oak Park has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Oak Park telecommute to their jobs.
-Overall, about 9.43% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Oak Park is a somewhat ethnically-diverse town.
+Oak Park is a very ethnically-diverse town.
 The people who call Oak Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Park include German, Italian, English, and Russian.
+Important ancestries of people in Oak Park include Polish, German, English, European, and Italian.

 The most common language spoken in Oak Park is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.